spiritedtechie/land-ownership/DECISION_LOG.md

 the context:

 * __Service + API__ - allows for load-once of graph, and per-request scoping.
-In Java, I'd use something like Spring Boot, but I'm sure there is a Javascript alternative e.g. Express
+In Java, I'd use something like Spring Boot, but I'm sure there is a Javascript alternative e.g. Node/Express

 * __Database__ - having a repository for company details which can be queried per request for companies on the scoped graph.
 These could be cached as well if response times need optimising.